Pablo-Ortiz-Lopez/mensajes-api/Readme.md

 ### Deploy in server

 To deploy in server you will need to have `pm2` installed.
+You will also need to setup the SSL certificates and update their path in `src/bin/server.js`.

 To start the server for the first time, run: `yarn run pro`, then execute `yarn run deploy` to restart the API with the latest changes.

-In the **Production Environment**, the server will run in HTTPS mode, so it will be accessible through `https://parkink.cat:3000/`
+In the **Production Environment**, the server will run in HTTPS mode, so it will be accessible through `https://{{your domain}}:3000/`

 It is recommended you bind the execution of `yarn run deploy` to this repository web-hook push event.